This B Vitamin Is Essential For Clear Skin, Balanced Blood Sugar, And A Healthy Gut

 Thinning hair and hair loss are some of the more common symptoms of thyroid problems, as well as a result of biotin deficiency.
 Adding in biotin through diet and supplementation can help restore hair loss from deficiency and thyroid problems.

 Biotin is needed to break down carbohydrates, fatty acids, and protein amino acids from food to use as fuel.
-If you are intermittent fasting or are in a ketogenic state such as fat burning or nutritional ketosis, biotin is super important since it is used in the process of producing new glucose as fuel through gluconeogenesis.
+Suppose you are intermittent fasting or are in a ketogenic state such as fat-burning or nutritional ketosis.
+In that case, biotin is super important since it is used in the process of producing new glucose as fuel through gluconeogenesis.

 What are the side effects of taking biotin?

-Biotin has few, if any, side effects.
+Biotin has few if any, side effects.
 In fact, it is difficult to overdo it on this vitamin since it is water-soluble and excess amounts get released through your urine.
 However, as with any supplementation, I recommend regular monitoring with diagnostic labs.
 In some people, high doses of biotin can mimic Graves’ disease in lab work and affect thyroid test results.
-(30) Therefore, it is important to know where you stand so both you and your doctor are aware of any potential implications.
+(23) Therefore, it is important to know where you stand so that you and your doctor know any potential implications.
 Knowledge is power when it comes to your health!

 How to include biotin in your everyday life: